 Computational processes running on nodes that also serve part of the file system, however, may receive less CPU time, network bandwidth, and memory bandwidth than they would on a computation-only node.
 The conventional wisdom is that the CPU overhead of the file-system code running on I/O nodes, coupled with the unpredictable and erratic nature of I/O activity, would substantially disrupt the performance of computational applications.
 In this paper we examine this issue experimentally, focusing on the impact of a file-system server on the CPU time available to local computational processes.
 We found that high-performance I/O does not necessarily require substantial CPU time, leaving plenty of time for application computation.
-There were some complex file-system requests, however, which left little CPU time available to the applications (or users) which cannot tolerate an occasional interruption, we recommend that they continue to use only compute nodes.
-For other applications, particularly those that can adapt to changing load, we recommend that they take full advantage of both compute and I/O nodes for computation.
-After all, our results show that the I/O nodes have free cycles.
+There were some complex file-system requests, however, which left little CPU time available to the application.
+(The impact on network and memory bandwidth still needs to be determined.)
+For applications (or users) which cannot tolerate an occasional interruption, we recommend that they continue to use only compute nodes.
+For other applications, particularly those that can adapt to changing load, we recommend that they consider taking full advantage of both compute and I/O nodes for computation.
+After all, our results show that the I/O nodes usually had cycles to spare.